 - Reopen the Play Store and retry the download.

 Corrupted cached files silently block downloads without showing a useful error.
-This is the most reliable fix for generic Play Store errors and takes about 60 seconds.
+This is the single most reliable fix I know, and it takes about 60 seconds.

 Steps